-Specifically, we are concerned with the AHCA's reconfiguration of the Medicaid program.
-One in five of Medicaid's nearly 70 million patients has a MH/SUD diagnosis.
-The Medicaid expansion program has provided coverage to persons with MH/SUD who might not have otherwise had access to care, and it led to significant increases in coverage and treatment access for that population.
+Additionally, the Medicaid expansion program has provided coverage to persons with MH/SUD who might not have otherwise had access to care, and it led to significant increases in coverage and treatment access for that population.

-The phase out of Medicaid expansion will almost certainly be harmful to the MH/SUD population.
+A phase out of Medicaid expansion will almost certainly be harmful to the MH/SUD population.
 Cutting back on Medicaid expansion will result in a loss of coverage for 1.3 million people who receive treatment for MH/SUD through Medicaid expansion.
 People who maintain coverage could potentially receive a decrease in their MH/SUD benefit.
 ABHW supports ensuring access to medically necessary, evidence based behavioral health treatment for the Medicaid population going forward.

 MH/SUD benefits are of great advantage to people with behavioral health illness because they guarantee insurance coverage for MH/SUD.
-Because 25% of the population has a mental illness, and a mental illness or substance use disorder can arise at any time, MH/SUD treatment services are a crucial piece of health care coverage.
+Because a mental illness or substance use disorder can arise at any time, MH/SUD treatment services are a crucial piece of health care coverage.
 The rising opioid crisis in our country provides even more reason to grant appropriate access to MH/SUD treatment.
 ABHW supports the inclusion of a MH/SUD benefit in all policies.